kimberleyl/projectgallery/README.md

-# architecture-hobby-page
+# project gallery
-A website for documenting and sharing interesting architecture found in London.
+A personal website documenting coding projects I am currently working on, as part of F&C application.